 CONCLUSIONS

 Based on the findings of the present study, we suggest that pediatric pain management practices in Norway require improvement.
-Nurses appear to lack knowledge in pediatric pain management, especially about pharmacological matters. within this study hoverFurthermore, we found a discrepancy between nurses’ PNKAS-N responses and their actual assessment of pediatric pain. relating todidtheir pain usingClinical practices were not always consistent with international best practice guidelines, and there are no national guidelines for pediatric pain management in Norway.
+Nurses appear to lack knowledge in pediatric pain management, especially about pharmacological matters.
+This concurs with observed clinical practice in this study where over half of the children received inadequate doses of morphine.
+Furthermore, we found a discrepancy between nurses’ PNKAS-N responses and their actual assessment of pediatric pain.
+Almost all the nurses answered correctly the items relating to pain assessment, but 81% of the children did not their pain assessed using a pain assessment tool.
+Clinical practices were not always consistent with international best practice guidelines, and there are no national guidelines for pediatric pain management in Norway.
 Only a few hospitals have their own guidelines, but they were not always well known or evidence based.
 There is a need to develop guidelines and to implement them in all hospitals.

 The present study identifies a lack of knowledge concerning key topics in pediatric pain management, and there appears to be a need to emphasize these topics in nursing curricula to improve performance in pediatric nursing, communication with children, and pain management, and to strengthen the management of pediatric pain.